Gomer0319/Armada_Tesda_WF/Week 2/04-Day 4/02-Combinators.md

 ### **Lesson: Combining Forces: Understanding CSS Combinators**

-#### **Developmental Outcomes**
+#### **Learning Objectives**
 By the end of this lesson, learners will:
-1. Understand what CSS combinators are and why they are used.
+1. Define CSS combinators and explain their purpose.
-2. Learn the four most commonly used CSS combinators.
+2. Identify the four most commonly used CSS combinators.
 3. Apply combinators to target specific elements efficiently.

 ---